 Sarah also is interested in communications strategies, citing a communications calendar she helped develop for the Common Education Data Standards (CEDS).
 She said CEDS needed a template it could run itself rather than detailed, day-to-day communications work.

 “They needed somebody to say, ‘You can take this template and make it applicable to your work,’” Sarah said.
 “I love doing that.
 I’m very excited about any part of strategy.”

-Also along those lines, Sarah and QIP Creative Director Lindsey Huster lead QIP’s marketing team.
+Also along those lines, Sarah and QIP Creative Director Leigh Huster lead QIP’s marketing team.

 Aside from the work itself, Sarah said the corporate culture attracted her to QIP initially, citing the emphasis on work-life balance.